esciencecenter-digital-skills/medical-image-processing/episodes/introduction.md

 ## Introduction

 This is a lesson created in the style of The Carpentries.
-It is written with the assumption that you already posess skills in terms of git, Python and basic image processing..
+It is written with the assumption that you already posess skills in terms of git, Python and basic image processing.

-The course has:

- 1. how to use git to pull
- 2. `objectives` are the learning objectives for an episode displayed with the questions.
- 3. `keypoints` are displayed at the end of the episode to reinforce the objectives.
+The interpretation of medical images for clinical purposes involves skills that take highly trained professionals like nuclear medicine specialists and radiologists many years to master.
+This course does not aim to improve such interprative skills, rather to enhance the computational skills needed to awnser research questions with medical images.

+Some examples of the kinds of research questions that can be awnsered are:

+- Can we predict from brain MRIs when patients will become demented before they do?

+- Can we build machine learning models on ultrasound data which can aid in the detection of neuromuscular diseases?

+- Can we use existing medical imaging to screen for underdiagnosed conditions like osteoporosis?

+You are in all likelyhood here because you have a research question which can be awnsered with the processing and analysis of medical images.
+This course is meant to aid you.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor